Moorebank, New South Wales: Sport and recreation

 Moorebank is home to a number of local sporting teams, most of which use Hammondville Park as their home ground.
 Most prominent is the Moorebank Magpies Australian Football team which plays in the second division of the Sydney AFL competition.
 The Moorebank Rams rugby league team plays in the Canterbury-Bankstown Junior Rugby League competition but have previously fielded teams in the Metropolitan Cup, the most senior Sydney competition beneath the National Rugby League.
 Moorebank also fields a soccer team in the Southern Districts Soccer Football Association, a cricket team in the Fairfield-Liverpool Cricket Association, a baseball team (the Royals) in the Bankstown District Baseball Association and also has netball and fishing clubs.
 Moorebank/Liverpool District Hockey Club operates out of Ernie Smith Reserve with 3 international standard water based turfs and is one of the most successful clubs in Sydney.

 Moorebank is also home to a purpose-built remote control car race track.
 The John Grant International Raceway is located in Helles Reserve which is just off Helles Avenue, near the Moorebank Road and M5 intersection.
 The racetrack is run by the New South Wales Remote Control Race Car Club Incorporated, a not-for-profit club, and was host to the 2001 IFMAR World Championships for 8th scale racing which saw the world's best 8th scale racers attend this event.

 Also situated in Helles Reserve, on the Georges River, is the NSW Barefoot Waterski Club.
 The site is considered one of the best in the World with consistent pristine water conditions.
 NSWBWSC has hosted many World Championships, National Championships, State Titles and Club Tournaments.
 Growth and development of first time barefooters and nurturing of junior members is key to the club's goal and purpose.

 Moorebank has a small lake called Clinches Pond.
-It is surrounded by a park called Chinches Pond Reserve.
+It is surrounded by a park called Clinches Pond Reserve.